cosmicvarta/cosmicvarta.github.io/_pages/career_help.md

 ### Short term internship programs.
 Various institutes offer a short term internship program for visiting students.
 These internship programs are intended for young students who are enrolled in B Tech., B Sc. or M Sc.courses and are interested in getting a hands on experience about the research in astonomy.
 These internship programs are often supported by a stipend to cover the applicants living costs.
 All the institues mentoned above have some kind of internship programs available for young students.
 Interested peole may visit the respective institue websites or may even [contact us](/contact) for further information regarding these programs.

-**Note:** If you feel that we may have missed your institution/University in this list, please let us known through the [contact us](/contact) form and we shall update this list.
+**Note:** If your institution/university is not in the above list, please let us know through the [contact us](/contact) form and we will add it."

 ---
 ---